huskynz/10/README.md

 ## About The Project

-This site is built in NextJS and is a site to learn who I am, Sometimes I break things sometimes I dont it depends on the day.
+This site is built in AstroJS and is the new main site for HuskyNZ where I can share what I know and about who I am

 ## Built With